-- Debt issuance and monitoring functions may change workforce needs in response to legislative debt authorizations and in response to in federal compliance or other reporting requirements related to municipal finance. - Ongoing and progressive technological advancements to modernize the Authority's debt management function will change the way many job functions are performed. - Implementation of the state's Enterprise Resource Planning (ERP) will change the way the Authority's personnel perform and manage the organizations core processes including accounting, payroll, human resources (HR), inventory and procurement through the Comptroller's Centralized Accounting and Payroll/Personnel System (CAPPS).
+- Debt issuance and monitoring functions may change workforce needs in response to legislative debt authorizations and in response to in federal compliance or other reporting requirements related to municipal finance - Ongoing and progressive technological advancements to modernize the Authority's debt management function will change the way many job functions are performed.

+• Implementation of CAPPS will change the way the Authority's personnel perform and manage the organizations core processes including accounting, payroll, human resources (HR), inventory and procurement.